Home > Poppy’s on the Lagoon Review

-Poppy’s on the Lagoon Resort – Tranquil, stylish and water’s-edge, with rare beach, but a little crowded.
+Poppy’s on the Lagoon – Tranquil, stylish, and water’s-edge, with a rare beach.

 Claiming prime position between a suburban street and Erakor Lagoon, the tropical setting of this boutique resort is instantly appealing.
-Offering a vast array of accommodation, it seems unofficially split into 2 sections.
-Most families stay in the bungalows and apartments clustered tightly together around the main pool, which is surprisingly undersized.
-They are all spacious inside, with a kitchenette and substantial veranda/balcony – but not all have air-conditioning.
+Offering a huge array of accommodations, it seems unofficially split into two sections.
+Most families stay in the bungalows and apartments clustered tightly together around the main pool, which is surprisingly small.
+They are all spacious inside, with kitchenettes and substantial patios/balconies, though not all have air-conditioning.
 Spread further up the hill, the villas and suites offer better views (which could be blocked by trees) and proximity to the adult’s-only pool.
-Almost unique in the region is the sizeable beach.
+Almost unique in the region is the sizable beach.

-- Location: On the other (eastern) side of the peninsula from Port Vila, in the suburb of Seaside, on the main island of Efate.
-About 100m down a laneway off Captain Cook Avenue.
+- Location: On the other (eastern) side of the peninsula from Port Vila, in the suburb of Seaside on the main island of Efate.
+About 100m down a lane off Captain Cook Avenue.
 A 20-minute walk from downtown Port Vila and a 20-minute drive from the airport.

-- Guests: Caters very well for families, and for adults without children.
+- Guests: Caters very well to families, as well as to adults without children.

 - Views: Only those up the hill could offer possible water views, which may still be partially blocked by trees, while most alongside the lagoon don’t directly face the water.

-- Wi-Fi Internet: Free around the restaurant/pool areas, but a considerable cost for use in the rooms.
+- Wi-Fi: Free around the restaurant/pool areas, but a considerable cost for use in the rooms.

 - Parking: Probably enough spaces at the street-side lobby area.